Phenomenal-Cat/PsychToolbar/PTB_Docs/source/PTB_DisplaySettings.rst

     .. _DS_SelectedXScreen:

-    * :badg-primary:`Selected X-Screen`: the ID number of the currently detected X-screens that a PTB window should be opened on.
+    * :bdg-primary:`Selected X-Screen`: the ID number of the currently detected X-screens that a PTB window should be opened on.
 Note that this uses zero-based numbering and cannot exceed the number of detected :ref:`X-screens <DS_NoXScreens>`.

     .. _DS_TotalResolution: